Saturday, December 12, 2009

 It was pretty cool at the time.
 We became good friends after that and still are today.

-came after I told this story to Matt's wife.
+The idea for the painting came after I told this story to Matt's wife.
 She thought it would make a great painting, so I agreed.
 It was definitely a challenge to paint this scene from memory without any models, but it was a good test and I am glad the opportunity came up.

 Matt is a little older now and not quite the rebel, but is definitely still a cool guy.